-- Diesel agriculture irrigation pump replacements - New electric agricultural irrigation pump purchase - Emerging technology demonstration projects - Electric forklift purchases - Bicycle path construction - On-road and off-road vehicle engine replacements, engine retrofit and vehicle replacements - Wood-stove replacements - School bus replacements, retrofits, and CNG tank replacements - Gross-polluting vehicle crushing and replacements - New, clean vehicle purchases
+- Diesel agriculture irrigation pump replacements

+- New electric agricultural irrigation pump purchase

+- Emerging technology demonstration projects

+- Electric forklift purchases

+- Bicycle path construction

+- On-road and off-road vehicle replacements

+- Wood-stove replacements

+- Gross-polluting vehicle crushing and replacements

+- New, clean vehicle purchases

 - Transit pass subsidies

 - Locomotive replacements

 - E-mobility equipment

-- Vanpools
+- Residential air filters

 - Lawn and garden equipment

 - Alternate fuel mechanic training

 - Advanced transit and transportation

 - Electric vehicle charging stations for public use

-- Alternative to Open Burning Incentive Pilot Program
+- Alternative to Open Burning Incentive Program

 - Zero-Emission Ag Utility Terrain Vehicle (UTV)

 - Electric School Bus Incentive Program

 - Low Dust Nut Harvester Pilot Program

 - Agricultural Truck Replacement Program

 - Agricultural Tractor Trade-Up Program

 The District has received high marks for efficiency and accountability in our administration of these programs by ARB and EPA auditors in the past.
+In fact,

-In fact, District incentive program policies and procedures are often used as examples of "best practices" that other programs throughout the State can emulate, and the District has been awarded administration of grant funds for other air agencies as a result.
+District incentive program policies and procedures are often used as examples of "best practices" that other programs throughout the State can emulate, and the District has been awarded administration of grant funds for other air agencies as a result.
+Recently, the California Department of Finance conducted a fiscal compliance audit of the District's implementation of the California Air Resources Board air pollution reduction incentive programs.
+This comprehensive audit covered hundreds of millions of dollars of state program expenditures over a 10-year period, and resulted in a clean audit report, finding that the District had no deficiencies in internal controls.